 If you can’t build the PC yourself but do have a bit of knowledge in what components you need, go with a Gaming PC that you can customize yourself bought directly from the manufacturer.

 Have it assembled by the manufacturer and shipped to your doorstep.

 4. Get a specialized High-End Workstation

-Then going with a specialized workstation manufacturer will be your best option, although you should expect to pay a heavy premium.
+Then going with a specialized workstation manufacturer will be your best option, although you should expect to pay a hefty price premium.

 That’s about it from our side – Have some more questions?
-Let us know in the comments!
+Let us know in the comments or our expert Forums!